qaul/qaul.net/doc/Windows.md

 This tutorial describes all the steps to build qaul.net client on Windows. qaul.net works on Windows 7 / 8 / 10.
 Windows XP is not supported.

-This Tutorial has been tested on the following versions of Windows:
+This tutorial has been tested on the following versions of Windows:

 * Windows 7